 CPJ’s ecological justice policy positions are rooted in an understanding that our economy, ecology, and society are interdependent.
 Read more

 Wondering how to start or continue difficult conversations about climate change in your community?

 Use CPJ's engaging resources to engage your faith community in reflection and action towards ecological justice.
 These sermons, prayers, hymns, activities, books, and learning resources are centred on responding to God’s call to faithfully support the flourishing of creation.
 Read more

-Want to take a concrete step towards climate justice?!
+Want to take concrete steps towards climate justice?